wendahere/JAWS/path/to/Sean.md

 # Week 17
 I did soldering of the power circuit this week and have finished it!
 I tested out the circuit and it functioned well.
-It charges the batteries and it also output
+It charges the batteries and it also outputs 8V!
+I need to make some modifications to the power circuit as I feel that there would be problems with the charging and also have other i

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2NjQyNDQ1LDE2MDU3ODE4MDEsLTgxMj
+eyJoaXN0b3J5IjpbLTEzOTc1MTY5NjEsMTYwNTc4MTgwMSwtOD
-Y5Njc2NCw1MzEyNzY0ODgsLTE4MTM3MDMyNDIsLTU2NDU0Mzc5
+EyNjk2NzY0LDUzMTI3NjQ4OCwtMTgxMzcwMzI0MiwtNTY0NTQz
-LDExNTgzMjE5NzUsLTEyNDM0MTA0MjQsLTEzOTY5NTgzMDksLT
+NzksMTE1ODMyMTk3NSwtMTI0MzQxMDQyNCwtMTM5Njk1ODMwOS
-ExNzIxODQ4MTksLTE3Njg5OTk1NzIsLTQyNzU3NzQzOSw5MjY1
+wtMTE3MjE4NDgxOSwtMTc2ODk5OTU3MiwtNDI3NTc3NDM5LDky
-NjUyODMsLTU5NzI3ODg2MywxMjY1NTQ5OTM2LDczMTg5MDc5OC
+NjU2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5MzYsNzMxODkwNz
-wtMTcxMzg4MjkzNywtNDkxNjg5MDU5LC02OTE1ODU5OTksMTI5
+k4LC0xNzEzODgyOTM3LC00OTE2ODkwNTksLTY5MTU4NTk5OSwx
-NzM2MTQ5N119
+Mjk3MzYxNDk3XX0=
 -->